tim-weii/Generative-AI-based-Anomaly-Detection-and-Maintenance-System-for-XPPU/README.md

-# XPPU Automated Fault Diagnosis System
+# Generative AI-based Anomaly Detection and Maintenance System for XPPU
 pass